apache/tvm-rfcs/rfcs/0006-AMP_pass.md

 the conversion of ops via the Python interface.
 Furthermore, some work will be done in benchmarking the performance gains from the pass.

+## Pass implementation

+## Other changes needed in TVM

+## Codegen issues

+## Plan for benchmarking

 # Drawbacks
 [drawbacks]: #drawbacks

 If this is not useful, we are just adding an additional pass which will do nothing.
-Furthermore we will have to make sure it works on a wide range of models or people will be very mad at TVM.
+Furthermore we will have to make sure it works well on a wide range of models or people will be very mad at TVM.
+This necessitates good default definitions for automatic mixed precision conversion for operators which we will have to maintain.
+Furthermore, additional work needs to be done in order to ensure good coverage of support for this pass.

-This might not be useful if mixed precision training becomes super popular in the future in which case most models might be in a reduced precision floating point form already.
+Furthermore, this pass might not be useful if mixed precision training becomes super popular in the future in which case most models might be in a reduced precision floating point form already.

 It also might not be useful if integer quantization becomes super popular, though it may be possible to mix integer quantization and mixed floating precision techniques.
-Floating point does have several advantages still over integer quantization including simplicity and the fact that some operators like `sin` and `erf` are still designed in hardware with floating point in mind.
+Despite this, automatic mixed precision has an advantage of having a lesser accuracy loss compared to integer quantization, especially when models are not retrained.
+This makes it very useful as a simple flag that can be turned on for every trained model to essentially get a free speed increases.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives